 Gas trapped inside the part.

-White, Brown, or black area in the part.
-Burns are caused by a dirty mold or vent, no vent, wet material, high temperatures or the fill rate is too fast.
+White, brown, or black area in the part.
+Burns are caused by a dirty mold or vent, no vent, wet material, high temperatures or a fill rate that is too fast.

 (v.)
-To prepare sheets of material by pressure between two or more counter-rotating rolls.
+To prepare sheets of material with pressure between two or more counter-rotating rolls.

 (n.)
 The machine performing this operation.

-Depression in a mould made by casting, machining, hobbing, or a combination of these methods; depending on number of such depressions, moulds are designated as Single-Cavity or Multi-Cavity.
+Depression in a mold made by casting, machining, hobbing, or a combination of these methods; depending on number of such depressions, molds are designated as single-cavity or multi-cavity.

-In injection molding and in transfer molding, the pressure that is applied to the mould to keep it closed, in opposition to the fluid pressure of the compressed molding material.
+In injection molding and in transfer molding, the pressure that is applied to the mold to keep it closed, in opposition to the fluid pressure of the compressed molding material.

 Coefficient of Expansion